brc20-devs/brc20-proposals/bp04-self-mint/proposal.md

 ## Self Issuance Mechanism

-The default BRC-20 token uses a public issuance method for deployment and distribution of assets.
+The default BRC-20 standard uses a public issuance method for deployment and distribution of assets.
 After the asset is deployed, anyone can begin to mint their own portion.
 We need a new way that allows only the deployer to participate in minting after the asset deployment.

 ## Changes to Deploy Inscription